colelawrence/decipad/apps/docs/docs/data-organization/lists.md

 ## Creating lists from sequences

-You can also create a list by specifying a sequence:
+Create a list by specifying a [sequence](../advanced-concepts/sequences):

 ```deci live
 [1 ..
 10 by 2]